lumicks/pylake/docs/examples/fd_fitting_basic/index.rst

 .. warning::
     This is beta functionality.
-While usable, this is a beta-functionality which has not yet been tested in a sufficient number of different scenarios.
+While usable, this has not yet been tested in a large number of different scenarios.
 The API may also still be subject to change.

 Twistable Worm-Like-Chain Fitting
 =================================